Frequently Asked Questions

 • You have a chance to help other patients get better cancer treatment in the future.
 The treatments and cures for diseases that we have today only came to be because of past clinical trials.
 When you take part in a clinical trial you are part of the research that will one day help us cure cancer.

-• Your health will be closely monitored: By taking part in a clinical trial, your health will be cared for by a large team of medical professionals, both at Parkland and UTSW.
+• Your health will be closely monitored.
+By taking part in a clinical trial, your health will be cared for by a large team of medical professionals, both at Parkland and UT Southwestern.

 What are some of the drawbacks of taking part in a clinical trial?